Nintedanib

 Are there any side effects?

 You might experience side effects with your treatment.
-Tell your doctor if you notice side effects that you think are caused by this medication.
-Many side effects disappear when nintedanib treatment is stopped.
+Tell your doctor if you notice side effects that you think are caused by this medicine.
+Many side effects disappear when nintedanib is stopped.

 Most common possible side effects

-The most common side effects reported are are nausea, vomiting, diarrhoea, abdominal pain, decreased appetite, weight loss, rash, increased blood pressure, bleeding.
+The most common side effects are nausea, vomiting, diarrhoea, abdominal pain, decreased appetite, weight loss, rash, increased blood pressure and bleeding.

 Less common or rare possible side effects